L'Age d'Or: Synopsis

 The man arrives at the party and sees his lover from across the room.
 He behaves brusquely toward the other guests while looking ardently in the woman's direction, and she looks longingly at him.
 The woman's mother hands the man a drink, but spills a drop on his hand.
 He becomes enraged and slaps her, which seems to excite the daughter.
-Seeking sexual release and satisfaction, the couple go into the garden and make love next to a marble statue, while the rest of the party guests assemble outdoors for an orchestral performance of Liebestod.
+Seeking sexual release and satisfaction, the couple go into the garden and have sex next to a marble statue, while the rest of the party guests assemble outdoors for an orchestral performance of Liebestod.
 When the man is called away to answer a telephone call, the woman sublimates her sexual passion by fellating the toe of the statue until the man returns.

 The Liebestod music stops abruptly when the conductor, his hands gripping his head, walks away, and wanders into the garden where the couple are.
 The woman runs to comfort the elderly conductor before finally French kissing him.
 The man stands up, bumping his head on a hanging flower pot, and grasps his head in pain as he leaves the garden.
 He stumbles away to her bedroom where he throws a burning tree, a bishop, a plow, the bishop's staff, a giraffe statue and handfuls of pillow feathers out the window.

 The final vignette is an allusion to the Marquis de Sade's 1785 novel (first published in 1904) The 120 Days of Sodom—the intertitle reads: 120 Days of Depraved Acts—and is about an orgy in a castle, wherein the surviving orgiasts are ready to emerge to the light of mainstream society.
 From the castle door emerges the bearded and berobed Duc de Blangis (a character from de Sade's novel) who resembles common images of Jesus, the Christ, and who comforts a young woman who has run out from the castle, before he takes her back inside.
 Afterwards, a woman's scream is heard, and only the Duc re-emerges; and he is beardless.
 The concluding image is a Christian cross festooned with the scalps of women; to the accompaniment of jovial music, the scalps sway in the wind.